docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_view.md

 ---
-title: "trust inspect"
+title: "trust view"
-description: "The inspect command description and usage"
+description: "The view command description and usage"
-keywords: "inspect, notary, trust"
+keywords: "view, notary, trust"
 ---

 <!-- This file is maintained within the docker/cli Github